-When I looked up an antonym for peaceful, all I found was “unpeaceful”.
-Okay, that’s fair but I was thinking of something a little more descriptive than that.
-How about “chaotic”, “tense”, exhausting” or “stressful?”
-I’m sure you could add other words to that list.
+The antonym for “peaceful,” is “unpeaceful.”
+Okay, that’s fair, but I was thinking of something a little more descriptive than that.
+How about “chaotic,” “tense,” exhausting,” or “stressful?”
+What emotions do you feel when your home doesn’t seem to be peaceful?

 Teresa of Ávila wrote this prayer in the 1500s.
 Its timelessness inspires me:

 “May today there be peace within.
 May you trust God that you are exactly where you are meant to be.
 May you not forget the infinite possibilities born of faith.
 May you use those gifts that you have received, and pass on the love that has been given to you.
 May you be content knowing you are a child of God.
-Let this presence settle into your bones, and allow your soul the freedom to sing, dance, praise and love.
+Let this presence settle into your bones and allow your soul the freedom to sing, dance, praise, and love.
 It is there for each and every one of us.”